pclifford/borderlands2/README.md

 * It has no graphical interface and is not easy to use
 * It does not provide any mechanisms for creating items or weapons
 * It is a proof of concept and will corrupt your save files if used improperly
-* It requires a working Python 2 interpreter (2.6 or later) and the Python LZO bindings.
+* It requires a working Python 2 interpreter (2.6 or later, not 3)

 ## How do I modify values in a save file?